From Moments to Models: Graphon-Mixture Learning for Mixup and Contrastive Learning: Introduction

-In this work, we introduce a unified framework that explicitly addresses this challenge by modeling graph data as a mixture of underlying graphons.
-Our approach relies on the key insight that \textit{densities of motifs} (empirical graph moments) serve as a powerful signature for the underlying generative model~\citep{borgs10moments}.
-By leveraging these motif densities, we first partition the graph dataset into coherent clusters, where each cluster corresponds to a distinct component of the graphon mixture.
-This model-aware partitioning allows us to disentangle the generative mechanisms at play and forms the foundation for more principled machine learning techniques.
-Building on foundational results, we also establish a novel theoretical guarantee, showing that graphs sampled from graphons with a small cut distance will, with high probability, have similar motif densities.
+To explicitly address this challenge, we introduce a unified framework that models graph data as a mixture of underlying graphons.
+We rely on the key insight that \textit{densities of motifs} (empirical graph moments) serve as a powerful signature for the underlying generative model~\citep{borgs10moments}.
+Building on foundational results, we establish a novel theoretical guarantee, showing that graphs sampled from graphons with a small cut distance will have similar motif densities with a higher probability.
+By exploiting these motif densities, we first partition the graph dataset into coherent clusters, where each cluster corresponds to a distinct component of the graphon mixture.
+This motif-aware partitioning allows us to disentangle the generative mechanisms at play and incorporate the graphon mixture in downstream graph-level tasks, whether supervised or unsupervised.
+Our main contributions are as follows.